gvwilson/sensibleadventures/iffy/iffy.md

 "Auntie, we need to get outta here."

 "I can't..."
 Shock and disbelief mingled on her face.
-"I can't just leave him."
+"I can't just leave he."

 "Auntie, we gotta."
 Iffy took one of the shopping bags from her foster mother's slack grip